HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_cards.md

   - Cards can be both virtual and physical, and - quite uniquely - a virtual card can be transformed into a physical card while retaining it's **card number (PAN)**.
   - The card design can also be customised to your taste.
   - Due to the limits of **playLive** and the beauty of the innovation, this cabalility is only available for customers with a **Live API Key**.
   - Customers with a **Live API Key** must have also purchased the `Railsbank-Debit-Card-1` partner product.
   - This can easily be done by contacting [support](mailto:support@railsbank.com).

 ## Onboard a Card-holding Enduser
-  > (Note the change of the base url from playlive to live).
+  > Note the change of the base url from playlive to live.

   ```shell
   curl